A Girl Dies in Baltimore Who Cares? by Mary Jane and Dan McCann (updated August 2018)

 And then…nothing.
 Unbelieving, in a reprise of the initial mockery of a non-investigation, we watched weeks go by with virtually no activity.
 We flagged the lack of activity for newly promoted Deputy Commissioner Skinner, telling him that the check he and Colonel Palmere had written was bouncing.
 He assured us we were wrong.
 More weeks went by, and still no investigation.

 We detailed the inactivity for Skinner.
 The lead detective not interviewing Jim Kontsis, retired from their own force, with years on the case, and working just a few blocks from police headquarters.
 Weeks with the cold case detective trying flaccidly to reach the new principal of Annie’s high school, who never knew Annie and was in fact gravely ill.
 That detective substituting his medical expertise for Baden’s.
-Visiting our parish church and interviewing only the janitor, who didn’t recognize Annie’s photo, but was “a really nice guy.”
+His visiting our parish church and interviewing only the janitor, who didn’t recognize Annie’s photo, but was “a really nice guy.”